 We all know words are powerful, right?
 The right set of words can be an invitation to create engagement, trust and enthuthiasm with your users or customers.

-you can easily feel the difference between the two same situations but with difference in language
+You can easily feel the difference between the two same situations but with the difference in language

 The latter one sounds unfriendly and not at all conversational.